eschinei/-GettingAndCleaningData/CodeBook.md

 For each record in the dataset it is provided:

-    Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+   - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-    Triaxial Angular velocity from the gyroscope.
+   - Triaxial Angular velocity from the gyroscope.
-    A 561-feature vector with time and frequency domain variables.
+   - A 561-feature vector with time and frequency domain variables.
-    Its activity label.
+   - Its activity label.
-    An identifier of the subject who carried out the experiment.
+   - An identifier of the subject who carried out the experiment.

 The set of variables that were estimated from these signals are:

-mean(): Mean value
+    - mean(): Mean value
-std(): Standard deviation
+    - std(): Standard deviation
+    - meanFreq(): Weighted average of the frequency components to obtain a mean frequency